Wake Up (BTS album)

-Wake Up is the first Japanese studio album by South Korean boy band BTS.
+Wake Up is the first Japanese and second overall studio album by South Korean boy band BTS.
 It was released in Japan on December 24, 2014, through Pony Canyon.
 The 13-track album includes Japanese versions of the band's Korean singles "No More Dream", "Boy in Luv", and "Danger"—all of which were released in the months prior as physical Japanese singles—and two new, original Japanese songs: "The Stars" and "Wake Up".
 The album became BTS' highest-charting and best-selling album in Japan at the time, following its debut at number three on the Oricon Albums Chart, and sales of over 28,000 copies.